 Facilities Services and Physical Plant Supervisors shall be responsible for the following:

-- Maintaining an inventory of all refrigerant-containing equipment/appliances.
+- Maintaining an inventory of all refrigerant-containing equipment/appliances and alerting Environmental Health and Safety;

 - Maintaining current records in the Refrigerant Management Book;